Contact

 At the heart of the test stand is our ScanSet, a precise opto-mechanical system for the automated guidance of laser beams.
 An integrated camera captures the test object and transmits the image to the testing software.
 Within the software, the measurement points can be intuitively defined directly on the camera image using drag and drop.
 The ScanSet then automatically aligns its mirrors so that the laser beam from a connected laser Doppler vibrometer hits the defined coordinates with pinpoint accuracy.

-Throughout the entire measurement process, our automatic vImpact modal hammer ensures reproducible excitation of the test object.
-The vibration spectra of the individual measurement points are automatically transmitted to the testing software, which calculates the modal parameters – natural frequencies, damping values, and mode shapes.
+Throughout the entire measurement, our vImpact automatic modal hammer provides bounc-free, reproducible and non-destructive excitation of the test object.
+The vibration spectra from the individual measurement points are automatically transmitted to the test software, which uses them to calculate the modal parameters—natural frequencies, damping values and mode shapes.

 Once set up, the system works independently, without further supervision.
 Automated modal analysis thus represents an innovative solution for modern vibration analysis – ideal for research, development and quality assurance, where efficiency, accuracy and automation are crucial.